2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 Procedure for System Safety Review-DCBS Internal Review Process

-The system safety review team will complete an initial case review, which will include a review of the circumstances of the fatal/near-fatal incident, allegations, details of prior investigations, and the provision of ongoing services.
+The SSRT will complete an initial case review, which will include a review of the circumstances of the fatal/near-fatal incident, allegations, details of prior investigations, and the provision of ongoing services.
 The goal of this initial review is to identify features that may be recommended for a more in-depth analysis.
 Particular attention will be given to history occurring within the twenty-four (24) months prior to the fatal/near-fatal incident.
 The details of this process can be found in the System Safety Review Process Manual.

-The process focuses on understanding the complex nature of child welfare work and the factors that influence decision-making and practice in real-time.
+The process focuses on understanding the complex nature of child welfare work and factors that influence decision-making and practice in real time.
 It moves away from the simplistic approach, which tends to assess blame and results in the application of quick fixes that fail to address the underlying issues.
 The system safety analyst assigned will complete an initial case review within thirty (30) days of fatality/near-fatality notification, identifying potential features for further consideration.

-• An MDT will review the case to decide on whether further analysis of the case is recommended.
+• An MDT will review the case to decide whether further analysis of the case is recommended.

 • Cases selected by an MDT for further analysis will be given to the system safety analyst for a human factors debriefing.